guifigueiroa/spotippos_api/README.md

 You will know whether it's installed or not if you see its version number!

-If you don't have Sinatra gem installed run following command:
+If you don't have Sinatra gem installed, run following command:

   `gem install sinatra`